Discrete-System-Greens-Function/DSGF_matlab/README.md

 Last Update: February 20, 2024

 The DSGF (discrete system Green's function) is a numerical framework to simulate radiative heat transfer between micro/nanostructured objects.
-The DSGF method is based on fluctuational electrodynamics and is applicable for far-field and near-field.
+The DSGF method is based on fluctuational electrodynamics and is applicable to near-field and far-field problems.

 1. SYSTEM REQUIREMENT